DevExpress-Examples/web-forms-dashboard-pass-hidden-parameters-to-custom-sql-query/Readme.md

 ### Bind the Query Parameter to the Dashboard Parameter

 To be able to change the query parameter's value, bind it to the **CountryDashboardParameter** dashboard parameter.
 To do this, on the second page of the Data Source Wizard set the parameter's type to *Expression* and specify the corresponding dashboard parameter in the *Value* field.

-> **Warning**:
-> The use of custom SQL queries can lead to inadvertent or unauthorized modifications to your data/database structure.
-Ensure that you follow best practices and implement the appropriate user read/write privileges at database level.

 ![Create a Dashboard Parameter](images/query-parameter-settings.png)